Ted Bundy: Murder of Kimberly Leach

 On February 8, Bundy drove 150 mi east to Jacksonville in a stolen FSU van.
-In a parking lot he approached 14-year-old Leslie Parmenter, the daughter of the Jacksonville Police Department's chief of detectives, identifying himself as "Richard Burton, Fire Department", but retreated when Parmenter's older brother arrived and confronted him.
+In a parking lot he approached 14-year-old Leslie Parmenter, the daughter of the Jacksonville Police Department's chief of detectives, identifying himself as "Richard Burton, Fire Department," but retreated when Parmenter's older brother arrived and confronted him.
 That afternoon, he backtracked 60 mi westward to Lake City.
 At Lake City Junior High School the following morning, 12-year-old Kimberly Dianne Leach was summoned to her homeroom by a teacher to retrieve a forgotten purse; she never returned to class.
 Seven weeks later, after an intensive search, her partially mummified remains were found in a pig farrowing shed near Suwannee River State Park, 35 mi northwest of Lake City.
-Forensic experts surmised that Leach had been raped before having her throat cut and her genitals mutilated with a knife.
+Forensic experts surmised that Leach had been sexually assaulted before having her throat cut and her genitals mutilated with a knife.

 On February 12, with insufficient cash to pay his overdue rent and a growing suspicion that police were closing in on him, Bundy stole a car and fled Tallahassee, driving westward across the Florida Panhandle.
 Three days later, at around 1:00 a.m., he was stopped by Pensacola police officer David Lee near the Alabama state line after a "wants and warrants" check showed his Volkswagen Beetle was stolen.
 When told he was under arrest, Bundy kicked Lee's legs out from under him and took off running.
 Lee fired two warning shots, then gave chase and tackled him.
 The two struggled over Lee's gun before the officer finally subdued and arrested Bundy.
-In the stolen vehicle were three sets of IDs belonging to female FSU students, 21 stolen credit cards and a stolen television set.
+In the stolen vehicle were three sets of IDs belonging to female FSU students, twenty-one stolen credit cards and a stolen television set.
 Also found were a pair of dark-rimmed non-prescription glasses and a pair of plaid slacks, later identified as the disguise worn by "Richard Burton, Fire Department" in Jacksonville.
 As Lee transported his suspect to jail, unaware that he had just arrested one of the FBI's Ten Most Wanted Fugitives, he heard Bundy say, "I wish you had killed me."